 Makes 12 to 16 servings

 Adapted from Kochbuch für israelitische Frauen by Rebekka Wolf, 13th edition, 1912

-As I wrote in a previous post, there is no distinct German-Jewish cuisine but in the Passover chapter of Rebecca Wolf’s popular 19th-century German-Jewish cookbook I found a recipe for these delicious coffee-flavored almond bars.
+As I wrote in a previous post, typical German-Jewish recipes are hard to find but the Passover chapter of Rebecca Wolf’s popular 19th-century German-Jewish cookbook contains a recipe for these delicious coffee-flavored almond bars.

 2 2/3 cups (200 g) confectioners’ sugar

 ½ cup (65 g) peeled slivered almonds